It’s all about love.

 Consider using another stone — moissanite looks shockingly similar to a diamond and is manufactured instead of mined.
 Or go stone-free and opt for a simple band made of recycled metal.

-Get a recycled or vintage ring.
+Get a recycled or vintage wedding ring.

 Buying secondhand will always be your best bet for reducing your carbon footprint and extending the lifespan of your jewelry.
 Etsy, pawn shops, and even eBay are great places to start searching.